publiclab/mapknitter/anonymity.md

 - [Review before maps are posted](https://github.com/publiclab/mapknitter/issues/1029) - This would make submissions from anonymous or first time posters require moderation before being approved and public.

+---

+Thank you for reading this and helping us make these tools better as a community.
+Check out [these issues](https://github.com/publiclab/mapknitter/issues?page=1&q=is%3Aissue+anonymous&utf8=%E2%9C%93) if you want to participate in the amelioration of this feature and please edit this document and make a pull request if you've noticed anything relevant that should be added.

+Happy coding! :+1: :smile: